 The rising sea refers to a particular approach to mathematical problem-solving, in which many small, apparently trivial steps are taken until the solution of a problem becomes itself trivial.
 It was poetically introduced by Alexander Grothendieck in his beautiful, auto-psychoanalytic Récoltes et Samailles, in which he imagines the mathematical problem as a landmass being swallowed as “the sea advances insensibly in silence”.
 This makes me think of Xerxes, all-powerful over humans, helpless against the power of the sea.
 Grothendieck views the mathematician and the problem as complimenting each other, the mathematician using the problem’s natural structure in its solution, rather than striking it with a foreign, invasive method.

 (Sadly I’ve only read the small part of Récoltes et Samailles that is translated to English, and that is hard to find.
 The version which I originally read has disappeared from the internet, and I expect this link to become dead too, so now I’ve kept an offline version to be safe.)

 I wrote this not just as a thesis, but (against all advice) as a resource for other people to learn about open games.
 In spite of some problems, it will probably remain my preferred reference on open games for years to come.
 It contains plenty of its own introduction, so I won’t introduce it again here.

-The best starting point, for a reader who knows a little about both game theory and category theory, is the preprint Compositional game theory.
+The best starting point, for a reader who knows a little about both game theory and category theory, is the paper Compositional game theory.